Who Is Daddy Yankee?

 “Despacito” Becomes a Phenomenon

-Released in January 2017, Fonsi’s song, “Despacito,” featuring Daddy Yankee, was 2017’s inescapable pop juggernaut and has become the most streamed song in history.
-Fonsi, who co-wrote the song with Erika Ender, contacted Yankee because he felt a strong urban voice was needed for its second verse.
-Together, they rearranged the track, adding in Yankee’s urban aesthetic.
+In January 2017, Fonsi released his song, “Despacito,” which featured Daddy Yankee — and the rest is streaming history.
+Co-writing with Erika Ender, Fonsi felt the song needed an urban element to it and contacted Yankee.
 “I came to the studio and did the verse and the pre-hook, ‘Pasito a pasito’ — that was my creation,” Yankee explained to Billboard magazine.
 “And we made a hit.”

 In an interview with Forbes.com, Yankee praises Justin Bieber’s contribution to the remix they made in April.
 “He gave us another ingredient on the song,” Yankee said.
 “I think having two Latinos and Justin, who was born and raised in Canada...
 It's now a multicultural song.
 I think that is one of the reasons why everybody is feeling the song, because there's a lot of mixed in.”